-All of the member cities have prepared local water management plans that conform to the 2001 LMRWMO Plan and have been formally approved by the LMRWMO.
-Table 6 summarizes the status of local plans developed in compliance with the 2011 LMRWMO Watershed Management Plan.
+All of the member cities have prepared local water management plans that conform to the 2011 LMRWMO Plan and have been formally approved by the LMRWMO.
+Table 6 shows the compliance dates of the local plans.
 Updated requirements to MN Statutes 8410.0105, subdivision 9 and 8410.0160, subdivision 6 for the adoption of Local Water Management Plans will be followed by LMRWMO member Cities.